wh-alice/mig_visualstudio/vs/misc/inappropriate-use-of--keyword--keyword-in-a-module.md

 ---
-title: "Inappropriate use of &lt;keyword&gt; keyword in a module | hehe" ms.custom: ""
+title: "Inappropriate use of &lt;keyword&gt; keyword in a module" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"